 Don’t be afraid to ask the stupid question

-Whether I’m writing a B2B article or a blog, I regularly have meetings with subject matter specialists who have many years of experience working in investment banking.
+Whether I’m writing a B2B article or a blog, I regularly have meetings with subject matter experts (SMEs) who have many years of experience working in investment banking.

 When creating an article I will meet with them to discuss the topic in more detail.
 It helps if you think like a journalist by asking the right questions which will help in shaping the content you’re producing.